MCDOUGALL v SCHANZ; SOBRAN v MCKENDRICK

 Applying the substance/procedure analysis set forth above, we conclude that § 2169 is an enactment of substantive law.
 It reflects wide-ranging and substantial policy considerations relating to medical malpractice actions against specialists.
 We agree with the Court of Appeals dissent in McDougall that the statute

-"reflects a careful legislative balancing of policy considerations about the importance of the medical profession to the people of Michigan, the economic viability of medical specialists, the social costs of `defensive medicine,' the availability and affordability of medical care and health insurance, the allocation of risks, the costs of malpractice insurance, and manifold other factors, including, no doubt, political factors—all matters well beyond the competence of the judiciary to reevaluate as justiciable issues.
-[218 Mich.App. at 518, 554 N.W.2d 56 (Taylor, P.J., dissenting).]"
+cialists, the social costs of ‘defensive medicine,’ the availability and affordability of medical care and health insurance, the allocation of risks, the costs of malpractice insurance, and manifold other factors, including, no doubt, political factors—all matters well beyond the competence of the judiciary to reevaluate as justiciable issues.
+[218 Mich App 518 (TAYLOR, P.J., dissenting).]”
+Clearly then, the statute does not involve the mere dispatch of judicial business.
+[Ante at 35.]

 Therein, we see the key to the majority‘s decision, a key that flings open the door that has previously separated our branches of government.
 All the Legislature need do is determine some questions outside the “mere dispatch of judicial business,” and the Court‘s own regulation of its own judicial function may be cast aside.
 As demonstrated above, many, perhaps most, of our court rules are susceptible to questions being found under as flexible and one-sided a “test” as the majority gives us today.

-Very shortly after he authored the Kirby decision and dicta, Justice Williams joined a unanimous Court in taking the most unusual action of addressing the legislative and executive branches sua sponte regarding another attempted legislative encroachment on the judicial branch's domain, the Open Meetings Act:
+Very shortly after he authored the Kirby decision and dicta, Justice WILLIAMS joined a unanimous Court in taking the most unusual action of addressing the legislative and executive branches sua sponte regarding another attempted legislative encroachment on the judicial branch‘s domain, the Open Meetings Act:

-Const.1963, art.
-3, § 2 divides the powers of government among three branches and commits to each branch exclusive exercise of the functions properly belonging to it, except as otherwise expressly provided in the Constitution.
+Const 1963, art 3, § 2 divides the powers of government among three branches and commits to each branch exclusive exercise of the functions properly belonging to it, except as otherwise expressly provided in the Constitution.
 This separation of powers is designed to preserve the independence of the three branches of government.

 E

-It may be asked then, given the Legislature's obvious intent and deliberation on this matter, why we should not acquiesce to its wishes, as contemplated in Perin.[31]
-While the focus of defendant's presentations here have not been primarily directed, *173 other than a few references at oral argument, toward this end, the question itself is nonetheless legitimate.
-I must conclude, however, that it should be answered in the negative.[32]
+It may be asked then, given the Legislature‘s obvious intent and deliberation on this matter, why we should not acquiesce to its wishes, as contemplated

 Furthermore, while the statute seems too ill-balanced to be adopted as a rule, it also can be seen, both from the instant cases and hypothetical situations, to be lacking in the relevance of its criteria to its result.
-Certainly, for an expert witnesses to be of help to a court, they must be well-informed in their subject area, or, in common parlance, qualified.
-The statute's requirements, growing more stringent with the 1993 amendments, have taken this laudable goal to an extreme that would often frustrate its purpose.
+Certainly, for expert witnesses to be of help to a court, they must be well-informed in their subject area, or, in common parlance, qualified.
+The statute‘s requirements, growing more stringent with the 1993 amendments, have taken this laudable goal to an extreme that would often frustrate its purpose.

-Recall that, as it now exists, the statute requires a specialist for specialist "match-up" between witnesses and defendants.
+Recall that, as it now exists, the statute requires a specialist for specialist “match-up” between witnesses and defendants.
 It would seem that under this rule, were a defendant practicing medicine outside his specialty area (which might well be a factor in the underlying claim) when malpractice was alleged, the statute would seem to require, nonetheless, a witness in his specialty, as opposed to one who specializes in the area he was practicing in.
-The result of the statute would seem to favor having a witness as un qualified as the defendant in such cases.
+The result of the statute would seem to favor having a witness as unqualified as the defendant in such cases.
 As can be seen in the facts of Sobran, the lines between various medical specialties are often not the most well-defined.

 F